JamMack123/ECE_492_Auto_Tracking_Antenna/Marlin/README.md

 Make sure the TMCStepper library by teemuatlut is installed in your arduino ide library manager.<br />
 The library should look like this: <br />
 ![](TMCStepper_screenshot.png)
+It will take a while to compile marlin.